Privacy Policy - Bounce Teachers

 If you still wish to proceed without the use of cookies, you can do so by deactivating them on your browser.

-We have gathered a few links for you for some of the most used browsers so you may find instructions on how to change your settings with regard to cookies.
+We have gathered a few links for you for some of the most used browsers so you may find instructions on how to change your settings with regards to cookies.

 Please note that we cannot be held liable for any settings you may change in your browser and any issues that may consequently emerge from them.